Film, TV firms call for content purge by China's short video platforms

 Attracted by visual content excerpts taken from films or TV shows, often without authorisation, hundreds of millions of Chinese internet users have turned to short video platforms as a source of both humour and information.

-The group, which includes video streaming platforms iQIYI (IQ.O), Tencent Video and Alibaba's (9988.HK) Youku, published a list of demands calling on short video platforms to immediately purge any unauthorised content, CCTV reported on Friday.
+The group, which includes video streaming platforms iQIYI, Tencent Video and Alibaba’s Youku, published a list of demands calling on short video platforms to immediately purge any unauthorised content, CCTV reported on Friday.

 They also urged platforms to step up content moderation efforts to prevent future infringements, such as deploying technologies including keyword filtering.